 Teachers in South Park use both formative and summative approaches to assessment.
 Formative assessment is used regularly to support pupils' learning and progress throughout the year.
-Summative assessment is used as necessary to sum up pupils' progress and achievement for reporting to others and, used to inform next steps in planning and learning.
+Summative assessment is used as necessary to sum up pupils' progress and achievement for reporting to others and, used to interest the steps in planning and learning.

+Our assessme

-Our assessment is based on the principles of Assessment is for Learning.
+Assessment is for Learning.

-- Assessment for Learning where learners are clear about what is to be learned and what success will look like, are given timely feedback on the quality of their work and how to make it better, and are included in deciding the next steps for learning. - Assessment as Learning where learners take part in assessment, reflect on their own learning and take responsibility for their own learning. - Assessment of Learning which helps teachers understand how much and how well pupils have learned in the various aspects of the curriculum.
+Assess succes make it rners are clear about what is to be learned and what feedback on the quality of their work and how to ciding the next steps for learning.

+Assessing learning

+mers take part in assessment, reflect on their own ir own learning.

+Assessm pupils ha

+teachers understand how much and how well cts of the curriculum.

 In South Park, pupils and staff use Learning Journals to record pupil learning, achievements and progress, which is sent home and shared with parents.
 Within the Learning Journals, staff and pupils have identified targets and next steps in learning and these are evaluated regularly.
-To enable our children to articulate their learning children in P4-P7 have access to their own digital benchmark tracker.
-This google document allows children to track what benchmarks they have achieved and what benchmarks they are working towards.
-The parents/carers have access to discuss this live document with the children at home as all children have access to their Glow email at home.

 Pupil progress is monitored and tracked and reported to parents through written reports and at parent interviews.